madgik/exareme/Exareme-Docker/src/mip-algorithms/unit_tests/data/README.md

 In order for you to add a dataset in the whole process, you need to add it inside folder ```CSVs``` and add its metadata in CDEsMetadata.json

 The python script called ```splitCSVFiles.py``` will split the datasets in n datasets one for each node you have.

+The ```pathologies.json``` is used from the front end and it is created from the pathologies, their metadata and the datasets available.
+The creation of it could be automated in the future.